sergey-nechaev/devdocs/test/js/jasmine.md

 ## Run tests

-`Gruntfile.js` contains the test run task, so you can run tests for a theme using the following command in the Magento root directory:
+`Gruntfile.js` contains the test run task, so you can run **all tests** using the following command in the Magento root directory:

 ```bash
 grunt spec:<THEME>